 KPIs, or Key Performance Indicators, are the clearly outlined measures that are vital when it comes to tracking the path of progress towards the defined goals of a project.
-They are also an essential tool in helping project managers to understand how the members of their team, or the team as a whole, are doing.
+Whether the project is a digital marketing campaign, an office relocation, a major event or an infrastructure project KPIs are an essential tool in helping project managers to understand how the members of their team, or the team as a whole, are doing.
 By measuring KPIs for a project you can more easily see progress towards goals and objectives.

 Obviously, KPI’s will vary between companies, projects and departments and it all depends on the performance measures needed.

 In order to be effective a KPI must be aligned to the objectives and goals of a project, and while industry defined KPI’s can provide a useful starting point, they are not going to be sufficient to reflect the most relevant information for any individual project in order to add value and move it forward.

 Accessing the long- and short-term objectives and any plans related to attaining them should be the first step before working out the KPI’s for each project.
 Communication is the key across all levels, and a good project manager will ensure that everyone is looking at a situation in the same light.

 If you don’t record your KPIs, then you will not be able to measure them The SMART rule can assist you with how you want to achieve this.

 Specific – use a clear definition of each KPI to ensure everyone has the same understanding of what is being measured.

 Measurable – In order to define a standard – time, cost etc. the KPI needs to be measureable, this allows for the accurate recording of the actual value vs targeted values.

 Achievable – Your goals for your KPIs need to be achievable, as nothing breaks team morale more than goals they struggle to obtain.

 Relevant – KPIs need to inform performance within the project to assist with achieving the ultimate aim, if they don’t do this, then they aren’t important.